 When someone dies, it’s only natural to turn to the church for guidance and support.
 We want to be there for you as you say goodbye to your loved one who is entering into a different way of being alive.

-St. Stephen’s Church and Father Michael Knight, our Priest-in-Charge offer you our help in this difficult time.
+St. Stephen’s Church offers you our help in this difficult time.

 Do I have to be a member of Saint Stephen’s?:

 You or your loved one DO NOT have to be church members for St. Stephen’s to host your funeral or for our priest to officiate.
 We believe in the ancient Christian principle that everyone deserves a funeral.

 You will want to schedule time, date and location as soon as possible so that your notifications can be completed.
 These arrangements are normally finalized in a conversation with you, your Funeral Director, and the parish.
 Please notify the parish as soon as possible that your loved one has died.
 Call 610-461-0490.

 Planning the Funeral:

 Some families want to be part of picking scripture readings, music and other details of the service.
 Others prefer that the priest do that for them.
-In any case, Father Michael will want to speak with you directly (in person or by telephone).
-That conversation will cover seven questions:
+The conversation with a parish representative will cover seven questions: